 The first step in building a good RAID model is to derive an accurate model of the behaviour of a single disk drive.
-To do this, we abstract a disk drive as an M/G/1 queue and model the probability density function (pdf) of service time as the sum of the random variables of seek time, rotational latency and data transfer time.
+To do this, we abstract a disk drive as an M/G/1 queue and model the service time as the sum of the random variables of seek time, rotational latency and data transfer time.
 In doing so, we take into account the properties of zoned disks.
 Section 2 describes this zoned disk drive queueing model in detail.

-In line with previous work [2], we then proceed by abstracting a RAID system as a fork-join queueing network.
+In line with previous work [7], we then abstract a RAID system as a fork-join queueing network.
 This comprises several queues, each of which represents one disk drive in the array.
 Incoming I/O requests fork into subtasks which are processed across the drives; upon completion of all subtasks, they join, signalling completion of the I/O request.
-Section 3 presents our analytical approximation of such a fork-join queueing network. queueing model.
+Section 3 presents our analytical approximation of such a fork-join queueing network.

 We tailor our basic fork-join approximation to account for the I/O request patterns associated with particular request types and request sizes under different RAID levels.
 We focus on RAID 0-1 (mirrored stripes) and RAID 5 (distributed parity), which are the two most commonly used RAID levels.
 Section 4 derives the resulting novel cumulative distribution functions of I/O request response time for RAID 0-1 and 5.
-Models for RAID 0 (striping without redundancy) and RAID 6 (double distributed parity) can also easily be derived from these results.
+Models for RAID 0 (striping without redundancy) and RAID 6 (double distributed parity) can also be derived from these results.